merijntiebie/Connect4/NOTES.md

 ### Extract a column from the board
 ✅ extract the first column, that contains 3 red discs ✅ extract the 2nd column, that contains 3 yellow discs

+### Extract a row from a board
+ ✅ extract the bottom row, that contains 3 red discs and 2 yellow ✅ extract the row 4, that contains 1 yellow discs
+ ✅ extract the first row, that contains no player discs
 # Game class
 ## Units

+### Determine the longest streak of active player discs in a line of discs

+⚫⚫⚫⚫⚫⚫⚫ -> 0 ✅
+⚫⚫⚫🔴🔴🔴🔴 -> 4 ✅
+⚫⚫🔴🟡🔴🔴🔴 -> 3 ✅
+🔴🔴🔴🟡⚫🔴🔴 -> 3 ✅

 ## Components